jourquin/Nodus/README.md

 and relocation, node rules, vehicle characteristics, Abraham modal shares, service edits, and assignment-worker cancellation.
 Database integration tests use private in-memory H2 databases to check buffered path output, concurrent writes, and failure handling.
+OpenMap tests also cover layer SQL/DBF synchronization, identifier consistency during edits, temporary shapefile round trips, filters and result styles.
 A failing test makes the command fail.

 Text and XML reports are written to `test-build/reports/`.
 Test classes are kept separate from application classes and are not included in `nodus8.jar`.
 Run a single test class with,